Chapter 4. Menu Bar

 Modules Connected to Outer Macros

-For an introduction on macros, read Getting Started, chapter Introduction to Macro Modules.
+For an introduction to macros, read Getting Started, chapter Introduction to Macro Modules.

 4.1.13.
 Add Local Macro

-Adds a locally defined local macro module to the current network, see Section 4.1.12, “Create Local Macro”.
+Adds a locally defined macro module to the current network, see Section 4.1.12, “Create Local Macro”.
 Choose the <ModuleName>.script file in the file dialog to add the local macro module.
-The local macro needs to be defined in the same folder as the network it should be added to, or in a sub-folder of this folder.
+The local macro must be defined in the same folder as the network to which it will be added, or in a subfolder of that folder.

 4.1.14.
 Open File in MATE

-Opens MATE with a file dialog in which one or more files can be opened, see Chapter 26, MATE.
+Opens MATE with a file dialog where one or more files can be opened, see Chapter 27, MATE.

 4.1.15.
 Show MATE